Full-time student, part-time worker? Know your employment rights

 As a part-time worker you are entitled to:

-- an interrupted in-work rest break of at least 20 minutes if the working day is longer than six hours
+- an interrupted in-work rest break of at least 20 minutes if the working day is longer than six hours (although whether this rest break is paid depends on your employment contract)

 - a limit of an average 48-hour working week (although you can agree with your employer to work longer hours – this agreement must be in writing and signed by you)